- What Causes Eczema In Children?

 One of the best herbal ingredients for skin health, aloe vera has a cooling property that works on repairing the skin and regenerating the dead skin tissues.
 Apply aloe vera gel on the infected skin for best results.

-Vitamin E is the essential nutrient that we need for skin health.
+Vitamin E is an essential nutrient that we need for skin health.
 Oatmeal is rich in this vitamin and can help treat skin affected by eczema.
 Roast the oats and powder them.
 Mix this with one of the essential oils and apply it on the infected areas to heal the skin and reduce the inflammation.

 Other herbal remedies you can try include Vitamin E, nutmeg, healing salve, and chamomile tea.
 You can also try giving the child gelatin-based foods and liver cod oil to alleviate the symptoms of eczema.